Control Flow

 }

 The standard comparison operators that you find in most languages can be used.
 These operators are defined for all the built-in types.
-On user defined types in the standard library they are defined in ways that makes their usage obvious.
-When you define these for your user defined types you should also make sure that they behave in the logical manner described below; the language does not enforce this, BUT if you don't follow this suggestion your types will scare people and they will not be used, so follow the expected behavior.
+User-defined types in the standard library are defined in ways that make their usage obvious.
+When you define these for your user-defined types, you should also make sure that they behave in the logical manner described below; the language does not enforce this, BUT if you don't follow this suggestion, your types will scare people, and they will not be used, so follow the expected behavior.

 Standard Comparison Operators